How To Write a Construction Proposal in 2024: Free Templates & Tips

 This elaborates the expected schedule for the finalization of said project, recognizing the possible variables that may impact the scheduling.

-Start date: The project is scheduled to commence from [Start Date].
+Start date: The project is scheduled from [Start Date].

 Substantial completion date: The project is expected to be substantially completed by [Substantial date].